Why you need E-Lifts in your Training Plan

 Why you need to work all muscle fibre types

 There can be swings in muscle fibre composition, but essentially, we all have three types of muscle fibre that need to be trained, (Muscle, Genes, and Athletic Performance, September 2000, Scientific American, Jesper).
-The fast-twitch muscle actually has two types of fibre -- fast and super-fast.
+The fast-twitch muscle has two types of fibre -- fast and super-fast.
 The fast muscle (what the researchers call IIa) moves 5 times faster than the slow muscle, and the super-fast (called IIx or llb) moves 10 times faster than the slow muscle fibre.

 The following chart shows that while there are differences in muscle fibre composition, muscle types can be developed based on the way they are trained.